 Many Names For A Simple Plant

-Much like other wandering jew species, there’s a plethora of names for this plant.
+Much like other wandering jew species, there’s a plethora of names for this house plant from South America.
 The wandering jew scientific name for this species is tradescantia fluminensis.
 Its alternate name is tradescantia albiflora, although that name has fallen out of use.

-But wait, there’s more names!
+Thankfully, there’s many more names without an oppressive history!
 Wandering creeper is a common name, as is creeping Christian.
 Like the inch plant name, these tend to be apt, as it does creep along the ground and spread readily.

 Is Spiderwort Invasive?

-Many regions consider spiderwort to be a noxious weed or an invasive.
+Many regions consider spiderwort to be a noxious weed or an invasive pest plant.
 The worst impact in the United States is found in the southeast, where temperatures are warm.
 Other areas where it’s severe include Australia and New Zealand.

 South Africa also considers it a serious invasive.
 There, it’s classified as a category 1b invasive.
 They do not allow planting, propagation, nor sale of the plant or its seeds or cuttings there.